Changes to travel guidance and entry restrictions due to COVID-19 situation

 Similarly, when entry into Finland is restricted, recreational travel from the countries concerned is not allowed.
-If a person enters Finland for another authorised reason, they should self-isolate for two weeks.
+If a person enters Finland for another authorised reason, they should self-isolate for 10 days.
+Travellers can shorten their self-isolation period at their discretion if they take two voluntary COVID-19 tests.
 People arriving in the country may also be directed to a voluntary COVID-19 test at an airport or port.
 Based on a risk assessment, the doctor may place the person under quarantine.

 Avoid unnecessary travel

 Finnish citizens always have the right to leave Finland if they wish to do so, provided that there is no legal impediment to this, and Finnish citizens always have the right to return to Finland.

 If you are planning to travel, it is important to remember that, regardless of any border decisions Finland has made, other countries may impose restrictions on entry at their own borders which make it impossible to enter these countries.
 Before travelling, always check the current entry regulations in your destination from the authorities of the country in question, e.g. from the nearest mission of the country.

 Due to the COVID-19 pandemic, an increasing number of countries are not permitting entry unless travellers present a negative COVID-19 test result or a certificate stating that they have recovered from COVID-19 disease.
 Most countries require the test result or certificate to be either in their own language or in English.
 Travellers are themselves responsible for finding out the entry requirements of the country or countries they intend to visit.